About acne

 Inflamed pimples include the following:

-- Papules – these look like red, swollen bumps on lighter skin or brown, purple or grey swollen bumps on darker skin.
+- Papules – these look like red, swollen bumps on light skin or brown, purple or grey swollen bumps on dark skin.

 - Pustules – these are similar to papules but they’re filled with pus.